-The system won't detect dust in the oil.
-So, if you drive in a dusty area, be sure to change your oil and filter every 3,000 miles (5 000 km) or sooner.
-Remember to reset the CHANGE ENGINE OIL message whenever the oil is changed.
+If the system is ever reset accidentally, you must change your oil at 3,000 miles (5 000 km) since your last oil change.
+Remember to reset the oil life system whenever the oil is changed.

 How to Reset the CHANGE ENGINE OIL Message